nielrenned/aoc2024/README.md

 # Day 10

 Initially, I wrote two different functions to solve Part 1 and Part 2.
 But after solving Part 2, I realized we use its solution to compute Part 1 as well.
 So I rewrote the solutions to find all paths just once, and then use that solution to calculate the answers for Part 1 and Part 2.
 The only other interesting thing here is this is a breadth-first search, which means we can write a recursive function and it ends up being pretty clean.

+# Day 11

+Experience paid off here!
+Some people have said it reminds them of the [lanternfish](https://adventofcode.com/2021/day/6), but it reminded me more of the [polymers](https://adventofcode.com/2021/day/14) problem from the same year.
+He was also quite tricky with the red herring that their order is preserved!
+I realized that it didn't matter in Part 1, but I _was_ worried that it would matter in Part 2.
+Regardless, I decided to store the numbers in a `dict` from the get-go, because I knew that would be more efficient in Part 1.
+And it turned out to be the right idea!
+What a nice little throwback.
+(For completeness: since order doesn't matter, we can just keep track of how many of each stone exists between each blink, i.e. a `dict` of the form `{value: count, ...}`.)

+Also, this has a super interesting math study [here](https://www.reddit.com/r/adventofcode/comments/1hbtz8w/2024_day_11_every_sequence_converges_to_3947/) claiming that every sequence eventually converges to a sequence of length 4219 (with some caveats)!
+That's wild!